 *I recently noticed that the weight listed on the package of a popular brand of cornmeal does not match the corresponding volume measurement, potentially leading to a discrepancy for those who use that brand.
 (This could lead to not enough cornmeal being used if measuring with a kitchen scale.)
 So while I usually say that weight is the most accurate measurement, in this case it may not be.
 Weight of cornmeal will vary slightly based on grind (fine, medium, or coarse), so for best results I recommend scooping into cups and leveling with the straight edge of a knife.

 ***Purists may prefer no honey or sugar in their cornbread.
 The amount used in this recipe adds just a hint of sweetness; feel free to increase or reduce if desired.
-If you use sugar, mix in with the dry ingredients.

 A few more things: